 As Entrepreneurs, we need good time management skills to achieve our goals.
 Since there is no fixed pay at the end of the month, literally everything rests in our hands.

 I’m an Illustrator, Comic Artist and Blogger.
 Which means, aside from creating comics, and creating cute little Digital Printables, I also handle everything in my blog from writing long and detailed blog posts to illustrating all the fun and colorful illustrations for each blog post.

 If you want to start a blog from scratch, I have a detailed step-by-step tutorial on how you can start your blog on Bluehost and actually monetize it using some incredibly simple techniques.

-I also have a husband and two dogs to care for.
+I also have two dogs to care for.
 And when I’m not working or taking care of my family, I make time read the books that I want to or I spend time researching because I love learning.
 I learn either by reading books, taking eCourses or watching online classes on Domestika.

 Unless I’m superwoman, let me tell you that it is close to impossible for me to find the time to do all of these things without losing my mind.